Course Descriptions - Science

 Recommended: B or better in Science 10

-This is an enrichment and acceleration opportunity in LIfe Sciences.
-Students will study the Provincial Life Sciences 11 curriculum (many of the topics to a greater depth) and a variety of additional topics and associated laboratory experiences.
+This is an enrichment and acceleration opportunity in Life Sciences.
+Students will study the Provincial Life Sciences 11 curriculum (many of the topics to a greater depth) and a variety of additional topics, leading to their participation in associated laboratory experiences.
 Students should be well motivated and have a strong background in Science 10 and English 10.
 Evaluation will be based on the regular Biology 11 standards.
-Students planning to take Anatomy & Physiology 12 Honours (with a view to university biology or related studies) must take this course.
+Students planning to take Anatomy & Physiology 12 Honours (with a view to university biology or related studies) are strongly encouraged to take this course.

 ANATOMY & PHYSIOLOGY 12 (MATPH12)